ardatan/graphql-mesh/website/docs/transforms/encapsulate.md

 }
 ```

-The `encapsulate` transform will change your change to that:
+The `encapsulate` transform will change your schema to this:

 ```graphql
 type Query {